Remz-Jay/AltamiraBundle/README.md

 If there are javascript files missing when you view the example, the JS dependencies may not have been fetched properly.
 Check that the folders in ```Resources/public/js/``` are not empty.

-If code exists there, you may run one of the commands in the wrong order and were not able to generate the assets.
-Run the following:
+If code exists in the libs folder, the assets may have failed to be installed into the web folder.
+Run the following to regenerate the assets:

 ```bash